A Teenager Says Musk Offered Him $5,000 to Scrub Jet-Tracking Twitter

 Musk’s tracker, however, is the most popular, with nearly 83,000 followers.

-Sweeney forwarded to TheStreet a copy of the exchange he had with Musk over Twitter DM last fall.
+Sweeney forwarded to TheStreet a copy of the exchange he had with Musk over Twitter DM last fall, as we've previously reported.

 “Can you take this down?"
 Musk asked.
 "It is a security risk."